-The work of Donald Judd (1928-1994), one of the most significant American artists of the post-war period, has come to define what has been referred to as Minimalist art—a label to which the artist strongly objected on the grounds of its generality.
-The unaffected, straightforward quality of Judd’s work demonstrates his strong interest in color, form, material, and space.
-With the intention of creating work that could assume a direct material and physical “presence” without recourse to grand philosophical statements, he eschewed the classical ideals of representational sculpture to create a rigorous visual vocabulary that sought clear and definite objects as its primary mode of articulation.
+With the intention of creating straightforward work that could assume a direct material and physical “presence” without recourse to grand philosophical statements, Donald Judd (1928-1994) eschewed the classical ideals of representational sculpture to create a rigorous visual vocabulary that sought clear and definite objects as its primary mode of articulation.

-Judd Foundation (Rainer Judd, Co-President, and Flavin Judd, Curator & Co-President) is exclusively represented by David Zwirner.
-In 2011 in New York, the gallery exhibited a selection of works by the artist curated by Flavin Judd drawn from his seminal 1989 exhibition held at the Kunsthalle Baden-Baden, Germany, and in 2013 a major installation by Judd was included in Dan Flavin and Donald Judd, the inaugural exhibition at David Zwirner’s new 20th Street location in New York.
-Also in 2013, the gallery held an exhibition of works by Judd at our Mayfair, London location, the first gallery presentation of this seminal artist in London in nearly fifteen years and the first significant exhibition of Judd’s work in the U.K. since his 2004 retrospective at Tate Modern, London.
-In 2015, the gallery hosted an exhibition of the artist’s works in Cor-ten steel at our 537 West 20th Street location in New York, the first comprehensive presentation of the artist's work in this distinctive material.
+In 2011, the gallery’s New York location exhibited a selection of works by the artist curated by Flavin Judd drawn from his seminal 1989 exhibition held at the Kunsthalle Baden-Baden, Germany, and in 2013, a major installation by Judd was included in Dan Flavin and Donald Judd, the inaugural show at David Zwirner’s new 20th Street location in New York.
+Also in 2013, the gallery held an exhibition of works by Judd at its London location, the first gallery presentation of this seminal artist in London in nearly fifteen years and the first significant show of Judd’s work in the UK since his 2004 retrospective at Tate Modern, London.
+In 2015, the gallery hosted an exhibition of the artist’s works in Cor-ten steel at the West 20th Street location in New York, the first comprehensive presentation of his work in this distinctive material.
 In 2020, the survey exhibition, Artworks: 1970-1994, was on view across all three of the gallery's West 19th Street locations in New York.